Alpha-GPT: Human-AI Interactive Alpha Mining for Quantitative Investment: Introduction

 \section{Introduction}

 A trading alpha \cite{tulchinsky_introduction_2019} is a financial signal or a function with predictive power over excess return or risk, and they are usually expressed via symbolic rules or formulas (machine learning alphas are getting more popular recently but they are not discussed in this work).
-Most research work in quantitative investment focuses on how to find good alphas.
+Alphas play a vital rule in trading economics, and most research work in quantitative investment focuses on how to find good alphas.
 See \cite{kakushadze_101_2016} for a number of such formulaic alphas (e.g., $-\frac{close-open}{(high-low) + 0.001}$ computes the increase from open price to close price relative to the intraday volatility, and the negative sign indicates a potential mean-reversion effect).

 \figureEvolution Traditionally, alpha mining has two paradigms (Figure \ref{fig:evolution}).
 The first paradigm relies on manual modeling.
 Quant researchers attempt to translate their ideas/intuitions about financial markets into formulaic alphas, test their effectiveness and significance through backtest experiments, and analyze the reasons of success and failure.
 Usually, this process is repeated for many rounds to improve the performance of alphas.
 The success of this paradigm depends heavily on the talent and expertise of individuals and suffers from the problems of inefficiency and labor cost.
 On the other hand, the second paradigm seeks alphas through search algorithms such as genetic programming \cite{zhang_autoalpha_2020}.
 Since the search space, composed of all possible combinations for hundreds of operators and operands (features), is incredibly large, it is extremely compute-intensive to find satisfactory alphas during the alpha search process.